UBCHREST/ablate/docs/content/radiationFormulation/index.md

 to the total irradiation of the solid sphere.
 The presence of the sine term is an artifact of the polar coordinates.
 For example, at $\theta = 0$, all rays at each $\phi$ occupy the same point.
 Therefore, they are all weighted at 0.
 Because of this, no rays are cast in the vertical direction.
-They begin at a small angle and are equally spaced through $theta$.
+They begin at a small angle and are equally spaced through $\theta$.
 The effects of this integral must be broken into a discrete formulation in order to be of use computationally.
 The equation below represents the actual discretization of the above integral.